Ben-G/Website/content/post/24-Flux-iOS.md

 }
 {{< /highlight >}}

 This example is purposefully not simplified.
-So let's break it down a litte.
+So let's break it down a little.
 The `handleToggleFilterAction` is invoked whenever a `ToggleFilterAction` is dispatched.
 The `ToggleFilterAction` carries information about which specific filter should be toggled.

 As a very first step of implementing this business logic, the method simply toggles the filter by toggling the value of the `filter.enabled`.